Ichmed/Thousndoor/World/Objects/Artifacts/Hilt of Yorn.md

 An ornate hilt recovered from the [[Immortal Wound]].
 When swung correctly it can cut holes in the [[veil]] and may slay an armored foe with a single strike.

+The [[Finality]] of this blade is so great, that it is able to override most destined forces in the universe.